 If they really get a taste for playing seriously, and when they’re a bit older, they’ll probably find out what kind of things they want their keyboard to do.
 In fact, if they’re anything like me, they’ll be down at the local music shop every Saturday eyeing up the next model, getting the specifications and the price, and working out how to introduce the concept of a new keyboard to you.

 In reality, even today’s relatively inexpensive keyboards do absolutely amazing things, and sound fantastic.

 While this is a rather subjective question, my personal belief is that Yamaha makes some of the best sounding, feature-rich, value-for-money electronic keyboards around.
 (View a range of Yamaha Keyboards on Amazon.)

 Casio also make decent enough keyboards, though for some reason they’ve always had a bit of a rough ride in the reputation stakes (at least, they were always joked about – maybe it’s because Casio makes calculators too, I don’t know).
 (View a range of Casio Keyboards on Amazon.)

-Other manufacturers include Roland, Korg and M-Audio (zZounds links removed – do not buy from zZounds!), but they tend to lean towards semi-professional and professional musical instruments and recording equipment.
+Other manufacturers include Roland, Korg and M-Audio, but they tend to lean towards semi-professional and professional musical instruments and recording equipment.

 Features To Look For